 Osiris provides plugins for Maven and Gradle that:

 Osiris includes a local server so applications can be developed and debugged without being deployed to AWS.

-Osiris aims to make building and deploying a serverless web application as easy as building an application that runs in a traditional server.
+Osiris aims to make building and deploying a serverless web application as easy as building a traditional web app.

 AWS Lambda and API Gateway are an excellent platform for hosting web applications.
-They allow applications to handle high load without needing to provision server capacity in advance.
-They also scale down to zero when not required, making it viable to build applications whose cost couldn't be justified running on a dedicated server.
+They scale up automatically to handle load and scale down to zero when they are not needed.

-Unfortunately they also have a steep learning curve.
-API Gateway in particular requires a deep understanding and a great deal of configuration to achieve something that would normally be possible in a few lines of code.
+Unfortunately they also have a steep learning curve and require expertise and a lot of configuration to do something that would normally be possible in a few lines of code.

 The Osiris DSL allows a REST API to be defined in a simple, familiar way, and the Maven or Gradle plugin generates all the configuration needed to define the application in AWS.